j-furtado/tech_challenge_1/Question_1/Solution_1/README.md

-# Solution 1
+# Solution 1 - Azure DataBricks

 This solution is the fasted way to deploy an Apache Sparks cluster on Azure.

-## Use cases

-Can be used for simple Proof-of-concept solutions or when your analytics engine is the least important part.
+It can be used for simple Proof-of-concept solutions or when your analytics engine is the least important part.
 It could also be used for cheap, disposable infrastructure for non-production environments.

+We build an Azure DataBricks Workspace via Terraform and we script the creation of an Apache Sparks cluster.
+The script that builds the cluster can be integrated in a CICD pipeline, in order to create the environment automatically on code commit.

+---

 ## Requirements

 * Azure account
 * Python 3.X
-* PowerShell
+* PowerShell and Azure CLI
 * [Terraform 0.12.X](https://www.terraform.io/)

+---

 ## Setup

-### Tool setup

-#### PowerShell
+### PowerShell

 You will need to download the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)

-#### Terraform
+### Terraform

 You will need to install [Terraform](https://www.terraform.io/downloads.html)

-### Credentials setup
+### Credentials

-To use Azure in a script you need to generate CLI credentials, that will include the Azure Tenant ID, Azure Subscription ID, Azure App ID and Azure App Secret.
+To use Azure in a script you need to generate CLI credentials, that will include the *Azure Tenant ID*, *Azure Subscription ID*, *Azure App ID* and *Azure App Secret*.

-To start, on your PowerShell console, run the following command:
+On your PowerShell console, run the following command:

 ```powershell
 az login
 ```

-It will open a browser window where you will input your username, and password, where you have your Azure account setup.
+It will open a browser window where you will use your username and password, for your Azure account.
 If it is successful, it will show something like this:

 ```powershell
 You have logged in.
 Now let us find all the subscriptions to which you have access...